Kadena Air Base – Okinawa Installation Overview

 Or you can use this optional site which has an abundance of information on Space Available travel. http://www.spacea.net/kadena-ab

 Kadena also has the main driver’s education program on island.
 It is an American Driver and Traffic Safety Education Association certified course which is a 45 hour intensive class.
-The Driver’s Education program can be found within the Schilling Community Center.
+The Driver’s Education program can be found at the Schilling Community Center.
 For more info visit the Driver’s Ed tab at: http://www.kadenafss.com/recreation/schilling-community-center/

 *A note on driving on Okinawa.
 There are a few differences about driving in Japan aside from the obvious shift to the left side of the street.
 One difference is that local drivers on island tend to drive extremely cautiously, sometimes to a fault.
 This can be a culture shock to westerners who are used to traffic patterns that maintain a very fast flow.
 If a Japanese diver is unsure or unsafe, they tend to slow down or brake.

-For an American this can seem like they brake for no apparent reason, which can be frustrating.
+For an American, this can seem like they brake for no apparent reason, which can be frustrating.
 Proper driving etiquette in Okinawa is also to flash your hazard lights as a “thank you”, or “sorry” gesture to other drivers.
 You will see this when you let someone in the road in front of you or sometimes if you are actually cut off by a local driver who might not have seen you.
 Before you drive angry look for the flashing hazard gesture and consider adopting it yourself to help diffuse road tension.

 The Airman and Family Readiness Center is located in building 220 and hosts a variety of services such as the Exceptional Family Member Program (EFMP), Air Force Aid Society, Casualty Assistance, Volunteer Services, and a Loan Locker.
 For more info visit: http://www.kadenafss.com/family/airman-family-readiness-center/

-The 18th Medical Group has a large clinic in building 626 that services active duty, family members and authorized patrons.
+The 18th Medical Group has a large clinic in building 626 that services active duty, family members, and authorized patrons.
 The Kadena Medical Clinic offers capable services in areas ranging from Dental care to Flight Medicine and Women’s health.
 For all the latest info or to make an appointment visit: http://www.kadena.af.mil/Home/Kadena-Medical-Clinic

 Okinawa is also now home to a new U.S. Naval Hospital located on the adjacent Camp Foster.
-This facility is not only state of the art but is currently the largest overseas hospital in the United States Navy.
+This facility is not the only state of the art but is currently the largest overseas hospital in the United States Navy.
 Located in building 960 on Camp Foster, this complex is almost a base within a camp.
-The Naval Hospital Okinawa is online at: http://www.med.navy.mil/sites/nhoki/Pages/default.aspx
+The Naval Hospital Okinawa is online at http://www.med.navy.mil/sites/nhoki/Pages/default.aspx

 The Naval Hospital has its own exchange, barber shop, gift shop, coffee shop and subway restaurant.
-Hours for the AAFES ran establishments can be found under “Hospital Exchange Facilities” at: https://www.shopmyexchange.com/exchange-stores/United%20States/AP/APO/Camp-Foster-(Okinawa)-1771001 .
+Hours for the AAFES ran establishments can be found under “Hospital Exchange Facilities” at https://www.shopmyexchange.com/exchange-stores/United%20States/AP/APO/Camp-Foster-(Okinawa)-1771001.

-As far as automotive care you have two options on Kadena.
+As far as the automotive care you have two options on Kadena.
 The first is the Kadena Auto Hobby Center located behind the housing office in building 1436.
 The Auto Hobby Center offers a variety of services such as repairs, towing, insurance, and an Auto Resale lot.
 For more info visit: http://www.kadenafss.com/recreation/auto-hobby/

 The Exchange run Kadena Car Care Center in building 218 is also a fully functional automotive repair facility.
 Here you can get everything from an oil change to a car wash.
 This is also the largest commercial gas refueling facility on base.
 For hours or contact info visit: https://www.shopmyexchange.com/exchange-stores/Okinawa/OKI/Kadena/Kadena-AB-1771052